Billplz/Billplz-for-WooCommerce/README.md

-# billplzWoo
-Billplz for WordPress
+# Billplz for WooCommerce

+Accept payment using Billplz by using this plugin.

+# Installation

+Just go to Plugins >> Add New and Install